uselagoon/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 ### `docker-compose-yaml`

-Tells the build script which docker-compose YAML file should be used, in order to learn which services and containers should be deployed.
-This defaults to `docker-compose.yml`, but could be used for a specific Lagoon docker-compose YAML file if needed.
+Tells the build script which Docker Compose YAML file should be used, in order to learn which services and containers should be deployed.
+This defaults to `docker-compose.yml`, but could be used for a specific Lagoon Docker Compose YAML file if needed.

 ### `environment_variables.git_sha`